Shop Subscribe

 Arts & Crafts

 Collagraphs combine several artistic processes.
-Simple enough for young children but satisfying event to the experienced artist, the process begins by identifying the artist’s subject.
-Say, a flower with multiple petals and a stem, for example.
-Next, the artist identifies various shapes within that subject that could be compiled, via the collage process, to create the scene.
+Simple enough for young children yet satisfying for the experienced artist, the process begins by identifying the artist’s subject.
+It could be a flower with multiple petals and a stem, for example.
+Next, the artist identifies various shapes within that subject that could be compiled, via the collage process, to create the collagraph.

-Combining the creativity of collaging with the ins and outs of print making and the freedom of painting, collagraphs make the perfect classroom project.
+Collagraphs combine the creativity of collaging with the ins and outs of printmaking and the freedom of painting to make the perfect classroom project.

-Introduce your students to the collagraph process with our Colorful Collagraph project.
-View a complete lesson plan for this project, including images, step-by-step directions, and a materials list, here.
+Introduce your students to the collagraph process with our Colorful Collagraph Art Lesson Plan.
+Follow the link above to view a complete lesson plan for this project.
+It includes images, step-by-step directions, and a materials list.
+Suitable for grades 6 through 12.

 Tagged With: Art Lesson Plans